-The International Women's Media Foundation (IWMF) is partnering with the Black Journalists Therapy Relief Fund for this joint effort to provide emergency funding to Black journalists.
+The International Women's Media Foundation (IWMF) is partnering with the Black Journalists Therapy Relief Fund.
 Through this link, applicants will be able to be considered for both opportunities, administrated by the IWMF.
 Read the different criteria of these two opportunities as below:

 Black Journalists Therapy Relief Fund was started by Sonia Weiser via GoFundMe on May 31, 2020.
 This fund is designed to provide financial assistance for Black journalists facing financial hardship who are unable to pay for the mental health support they need during this time.
 While publications ask Black journalists — both freelance and full-time staff members — to put their lives at risk to report on racial injustices and embed themselves within the protests, they rarely provide resources for these same journalists to process the trauma incurred both on the job and in daily life.
 BJTRF will consider supporting Black journalists globally who:

 - are employed full time, part-time, freelance, or as an intern;

 - were laid off/furloughed due to COVID-19 or who quit due to harmful workplace practices;

 - OR are former journalists suffering from lasting emotional or physical trauma from your time in the field.